M0xYasser/GitHub-Notes/README.md

 ```shell
 sudo apt-get install git
 ```
-### 2.Verify the installation was successful by typing git --version:
+### 2. Verify the installation was successful by typing git --version:
 ```shell
 git --version
 ```
 > git version 2.25.1

-### 3.Configure your Git username and email using the following commands.
+### 3. Configure your Git username and email using the following commands.
 > These details will be associated with any commits that you create:

 ```shell